LachlanMurphy/SpotifyWrap-Team014-2/README.md

 **Application Description:**

 A web application to search artists and songs on Spotify.
-You can also get song recommendations from the music streaming service Last.fm.
+You can also get song and artist recommendations from the music streaming service Last.fm.
 You can favorite songs you like to listen to them later!

  **Project Contributors:**